kipkoechke/alx-higher_level_programming/0x06-python-classes/README.md

 - [x] What is the `__dict__` of a class and/or instance of a class and what does it contain
 - [x] How does Python find the attributes of an object or class
 - [x] How to use the getattr function

+## More info

+### Documentation is mandatory

+Each module, class, and method must contain docstring as comments see [example](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html)